wellcomecollection/wc_simd/docs/local_hive_spark.md

   - Create `~/.ssh/id_rsa` (if not already present) and run `cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys`.
 This allows local SSH logins without a password.
   - SSH login permissions is a must: `sudo systemsetup -setremotelogin on`.
 Test with `ssh localhost` (<https://stackoverflow.com/a/42037840/2844684>)
   - Edit macOS `hosts` file to point name of localhost (e.g. `macbookhostname`) to `127.0.0.1`
+  - Terminal and/or VS Code need Full Disk Access permissions to turn on SSH.
+Turn them on in System Settings → Privacy & Security → Full Disk Access.

 - Format HDFS: `hadoop namenode -format`
   - After format, delete all files under each DataNode’s `dfs.datanode.data.dir`.
 (We only have one Datanode in this guide because it is local and not an actual cluster.)